 Inquiry Hub is a full-time secondary school for grades nine to twelve, which brings students together in a technology-facilitated environment and encourages them to explore their own questions and ideas.

-Approximately half of students’ time is spent in classes, such as Humanities, various sciences, PhysEd, or Foods.
+Approximately half of students’ time is spent in classes, such as History, Philosophy, English, various sciences, Physical Education, and Foods.
 The remaining time is called DCL, or Dream Create Learn, so named for the student-created murals above the school gardens.
-This time is used by students to work on coursework (such as projects for Humanities), write tests, pursue their passions through inquiry projects or IDS’, or do something else that interests them, such as bake, write or experiment.
+This time is used by students to work on coursework (such as projects for Humanities), write tests, pursue their passions through Inquiry projects or IDS’, or do something else that interests them, such as bake, write or experiment.

 What are Inquiries?